chichunchen/cal-translator-and-interpreter/README.md

 # A3 Translator

 ### TODO
+- [X] AST
+- [X] translate to C
     - [ ] unexpected end of input (attempt to read when there’s nothing there)
     - [ ] non-numeric input (the extended calculator language accepts only integers)
     - [ ] use of an uninitialized variable—one to which a value has not yet been assigned (read-ing counts as assignment).
     - [ ] divide by zero (C's automatically generated “floating exception” is not helpful: you want something like “divide by zero at line 23”).
+- [X] interpret via ast
-- [ ] interpret
+    - [ ] unexpected end of input (attempt to read when there’s nothing there)
+    - [X] non-numeric input (the extended calculator language accepts only integers)
+    - [X] use of an uninitialized variable—one to which a value has not yet been assigned (read-ing counts as assignment).
+    - [X] divide by zero

 ### Output sample